andreoug/spring-boot-kafka-producer-consumer/README.md

 ## 2. Spring Boot Profiles
 Spring boot gives the option to the application to have profiles which are used to separate with components, services or just java beans will be initialised at boot time.
 According to microservices architectural guidelines, every microservice should do exactly one job and no more.
-Therefore, we separete the two jobs of this app into to different spring boot profiles as it is listed below.
+Therefore, we separate the two jobs of this app into to different spring boot profiles as it is listed below.

 - producer